analuizamtg/calendar-app/README.md

 ### Run the API Server

-Set environment variable `MONGODB_URL` before starting in order to connect to MongoDB .
+Set environment variable `MONGODB_URI` before starting in order to connect to a local instance of MongoDB.

 In a terminal: